DiceTechnology/dice-payment-tester/README.md

-# DiCE-Paytest
+# DiCE Payment Tester
 Payment Providers integration testing made easy.

-Dice-Paytest is a way of reaching out to the payment providers and through api calls that you will then be able to compare with what your application in test will return to you.
+Dice Payment Tester is a way of reaching out to the payment providers and through api calls that you will then be able to compare with what your application in test will return to you.
 It's no more than wrappers around those api calls to make an integratio n in your automation suite much easier.

-Dice-Paytest has currently 2 integrations with:
+Dice Payment Tester has currently 2 integrations with:
 - Stripe
 - Paypal.